michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 users to keep track of many websites without manually checking them for updates.
 However, RSS has several drawbacks:

-- May become a firehose, for example when users subscribe to high-volume content creators (such as news sites).
+- It may become a firehose, for example when users subscribe to high-volume content creators (such as news sites).
 - No feedback signal (what content is relevant to and which content resonates with consumers?)
-- No baked-in identity and no way to interact with the content and the creator.
+- No baked-in identity and no way to interact with the content and the creator
 - Since RSS readers are client applications, it's difficult to build a recommendation system to discover new content creators.